mia-platform/documentation/docs/development_suite/identity-and-access-management/user-management.md

 Now let us remember, however, that one of those Developers (the first one) was initially assigned the `Developer` role at individual level.
 This means that one Developer will have both an individual role and a role conferred by the group membership.
 You don’t have to worry about this, as roles in Console always add up and therefore it does not represent a problem of any kind.

 The dual management of users – through a combination of individual roles and group roles – also allows for more personalized governance of access to the resources of your Company: imagine, for example, that the initial Junior Developer (who has both an individual role and the role attributed by group membership) has now become a Developer Expert, having increased the responsibilities within some of the Projects of your Company.
 At that point, you might want to give that user additional privileges only on those specific Projects.
-You can do it by assigning to that user at Project level a role – at Project level – that expands the capabilities currently enabled by the `Developer` role assignment at Company level (e.g., being able to deploy on a specific Projects by assigning the `Maintainer` role to that user).
+You can do it by assigning, to that user, a role at Project level that expands the capabilities currently enabled by the `Developer` role assignment at Company level (e.g., being able to deploy on a specific Projects by assigning the `Maintainer` role to that user).

 Nevertheless, once again, managing users through groups can be useful even in this case, especially when the number of users to which to assign roles on specific resources increases.
 As a matter of fact, thanks to groups, you can actually increase the capabilities on specific resources for a batch of users in your Company in an easier way.